Sick Leave Policy and Procedure - California

 To calculate the sick leave available to a full-time covered employee during each subsequent year:

--- First, determine the maximum allowance of sick leave available to the employee based upon his or her years of continuous service:
+-- First, determine the maximum allowance of sick leave available to the employee based upon their years of continuous service:

--- Second, subtract from the employee’s allowance the amount of sick leave he or she had used in the prior 12 month period on a rolling basis.
+-- Second, subtract from the employee’s allowance the amount of sick leave they had used in the prior 12 month period on a rolling basis.

 If a full-time covered employee does not have at least 72 hours of sick leave available at the start of a given year, then the University will advance the balance of the time needed for the employee to have 72 hours of sick leave available at the start of the year.